 “First, we eat, then we do everything else.” – M.F.K.
 Fisher

 Being on the shelves at Murray’s Cheese feels like being a small part of history.
-This Greenwich Village, NYC, institution was opened in 1940 by Murray Greenberg, a Jewish veteran of the Spanish Civil War.
+Murray Greenberg, a Jewish veteran of the Spanish Civil War, opened this institution in 1940 in Greenwich Village, NYC.
 Greenberg built a strong reputation for his business and sold it in 1970 to his clerk Louis Tudda.
-An Italian immigrant from Calabria, Tudda catered the store to the neighborhood’s Italian character, with a focus on pantry staples and big block cheeses for more than 20 years.
+An Italian immigrant from Calabria, Tudda catered the store to the neighborhood’s Italian character.
+For more than 20 years, he focused on stocking the store with pantry staples and big block cheeses.

-In 1991 experienced grocer Rob Kaufelt purchased Murray’s and began traveling the world searching for new cheeses to bring back to the U.S. Kaufelt established Murray’s cheese-obsessed culture, with a commitment to excellence.
-These values lead to great success for the small cheese shop.
-In 2002 they opened their second location in the Grand Central Terminal.
+In 1991, experienced grocer Rob Kaufelt purchased Murray’s and began to travel the world searching for new cheeses to bring back to the U.S. Kaufelt established Murray’s cheese-obsessed culture, with a commitment to excellence.
+These values led to great success for the small cheese shop.
+In 2002, they opened their second location in the Grand Central Terminal.
 Their business has grown to include 600+ wholesale customers, a thriving e-commerce business, year-round educational programs, a full-service restaurant Murray’s Cheese Bar, catering, and state-of-the-art cheese aging caves in Long Island City, NY.

 We are so thrilled to be on the shelves at both of their brick and mortar locations in Manhattan.
 With a relatively small selection of pantry products designed to accompany their cheese, we are honored to be one of them.